 These are the rules for flying a drone while backpacking & hiking in the United States

-I’ll add another post soon that’ll dabble in some country-specific rules about flying drones in foreign recreational areas, so check back soon.
+I’ll add another post soon that’ll dabble in some country-specific regulations about flying drones in foreign recreational areas, so check back soon.

-The rules are constantly changing, and can be very confusing, so if you have any corrections or questions about anything here please leave them below and I’ll be sure to get back to you.
+The rules are continually changing and can be very confusing, so if you have any corrections or questions about anything here, please leave them below and I’ll be sure to get back to you.